 After the announcements everyone went to the gymnasium for the Partners for Breakfast in the Classroom event.
 Many of the local and national partners addressed the students, and shared the importance of breakfast in the fight against hunger, as well as its health and academic benefits for students.
 We heard from:

-Jim McIntyre, Superintendent of Knox Co.
-Schools
+- Jim McIntyre, Superintendent of Knox County Schools

 The kids were a very polite and attentive audience—obviously the faculty and staff at Mooreland Heights are doing an incredible job.
 One of the things we loved the most was the kids’ enthusiasm for Jon—they knew who he was, and warmly welcomed and thanked him for all of his work.
 How many elementary school children not only know, but genuinely adore their district’s director of nutrition?
 We hope this is a growing trend!